aaron-ecs/user-exercises-rest/README.md

 ## To Do
 - Terraform scripts to create EC2 (and more?)
-- Different Jenkins file for master and any other branch
+- Different Jenkins file for master and any other branch (master should be tagged :latest)
 - Bug fix relating to time format missing leading 0